ClickHouse Local Mode

 Tags intermediate guide clickhouse embedded-platform

-BenchBox supports ClickHouse in two deployment modes:
+BenchBox supports ClickHouse in two deployment modes, plus a separate first-class cloud platform:

-• Server Mode: Connects to an external ClickHouse server (default)
+• Server Mode: Connects to an external ClickHouse server

 Overview